UXAspects/UXAspects/CONTRIBUTING.md

 npm run test
 ````

+> Note: Due to technical limitations, when running the tests on a non-Linux platform (e.g. Windows) only a subset of the tests will run.
+See [Screenshot Testing](https://github.com/UXAspects/UXAspects/blob/master/guides/developer-standard.md#screenshot-testing) for a workaround, or verify the test result using a Jenkins build.

 ## Start a Jenkins build

 > Note: The Jenkins server is only available on the intranet.
 If the following link is not accessible, this part can be skipped.